Spivak-adam/Hospital-Management-System/README.md

 ### Step 4: Congigure the Databse

-    Make sure the MySQL server is running.
+    Make sure the MySQL server is running with your own credentials.
 Import the database schema and data using the DDL.sql and DML.sql file.

 ### Step 5: Build the Client